Recruiting staff

 One way your business can take advantage of extra skills and labour without taking on many of the responsibilities of an employer is to use freelancers or outside contractors.
 These are workers who are self-employed or belong to separate outside companies.

-For example, you might use an outside IT contractor to build your business web pages or hire a freelance PR consultant when you want a promotional push for your business.
+For example, you might use an outside IT contractor to build your business website or hire a freelance PR consultant when you want a promotional push for your business.

 Advantages and disadvantages of freelancers and outside contractors